Query governance

 -

-SQL to Be Optimized: You can set filter conditions to identify the SQL statements that require governance.
+SQL to Be Optimized: Set filters to identify SQL statements that require governance.

 NoteThese filters are combined with AND logic.